Palm Coast Product Liability Attorney

 - Hire Product Safety Specialists to Build a Strong Case: Injuries aren’t enough to prove negligence in defective product cases.
 You’ll also need to establish that the manufacturer knew or should have known of the product defect and was negligent by failing to warn adequately of the risk.
 Relevant manufacturing specialists are often hired to establish how the product defect occurred in the manufacturing process, and how this caused your injuries.
 Our product liability law firm has access to a network of manufacturing experts who can consult and provide testimony on these issues.

 - Take Your Case to Trial: While most defective product cases are settled before going to trial, it is still important to be ready to take the case to trial.
-Our attorneys at Chiumento Dwyer Hertel Grant have years of experience in the courtroom and the resources to take these cases to trial.
+Our product liability attorneys at Chiumento Dwyer Hertel Grant have years of experience in the courtroom and the resources to take these cases to trial.
 We have the resources to go up against large corporations such as car manufacturers or drug manufacturers and fight for just compensation for you.

 Types of Product Liability Cases